uaraven/stubborn/README.md

 If method is not matched by any rules its body will be replaced with `return null;` for all methods which return objects and with `return 0;` for all methods which return numbers.

 If no matching rules are supplied the default one will be used.
 It is actually the one shown in the example above.
 All methods which return `java.lang.String` will return empty string, other methods will be stubbed with default value (i.e. zero, null or false).

+This behavior can be changed with `--generate-instances` option.
+When this option is specified Stubborn will generate newInstance() call for methods which return reference types.
+Such types must have public default constructor.
+If return type is a primitive wrapper, then correct constructor call will be generated, for example `new java.lang.Float(0.0f)` for floats or `new java.lang.Boolean(false)` for booleans.

 You can also remove classes from the processed jar/folder.
 For this include regular expressions to match fully qualified class names in the rules file as
 ```